 Doctors treat chronic HCV using direct-acting antiviral drugs, which can cure

-However, it is also important to stop drinking before treatments begin, as alcohol may reduce the effectiveness of some antivirals.
+However, it is also important to stop drinking before treatments begin, as alcohol

 For alcoholic hepatitis, abstinence from alcohol is the highest priority for treatment, involving stopping alcohol consumption entirely.
 Ceasing drinking is the most effective way to reduce the risk of further liver damage, and if someone can do this early in the disease, it may reverse its effects.
 However, once an individual develops cirrhosis, this damage becomes permanent.

 Most people with alcoholic hepatitis need to stay in the hospital.
 They then may begin a treatment or support program to help them address addiction.

 Other measures that may help someone minimize liver damage as a result of alcohol consumption include the below.

 People who drink large amounts of alcohol tend to have malnutrition due to a lack of calories or nutrients.
 Treating malnutrition can reverse some of the effects of alcoholic hepatitis.
 Some individuals may need a feeding tube, while others may benefit from eating a high-protein diet comprising: